 Applicants with a record of disturbance of neighbors, destruction of property, or living or housekeeping habits at prior residences which may adversely affect the health, safety, or welfare of other residents may be denied; 24 CFR § 960.203.

 Applicants with negative findings from this housing authority, other housing authorities or housing programs will be reviewed.
-The burden shall be on the applicant to provide evidence to show the negative finding(s) was not the fault of the applicant;
+The burden shall be on the applicant to provide evidence to show the negative finding(s) was not the fault of the applicant.

-Applicants who have been evicted from the CHA or any other subsidized housing program within the last two years from the date of the eviction for nonpayment of rent will have their application denied;
+Applicants who have been evicted from the CHA or any other subsidized housing program within the last two years from the date of the eviction for nonpayment of rent will have their application denied.

 Applicants who owe funds to the CHA or any other housing authority for any program that the CHA or another housing authority operates will be denied; 24 CFR § 960.203.